 Her intrinsic connection to the continent of Africa, which she once represented as Miss Africa USA fueled her work in activism.
 As a youth ambassador, she worked with diplomats, Presidents, community leaders, and activists to help raise 2 million dollars during her reign for non-profit organizations in America and Africa.
 Organizations she has worked with include the United Nations, The Diamond Empowerment Fund, Sole for Souls, The NFL YET organization, Habitat for Humanity, The Red Light Children Campaign, Zero Mothers Die, and Dress For Success.

-In 2014 Nyasha was featured in Forbes Magazine in recognition for the being the first and youngest woman to not only partner with one of Africa's largest retail chains, but also the socially conscious business model she created with her hair accessories brand, Embrace Your Hair.
-The beauty retail brand donates products to breast cancer patients through the My Hair is your Hair program.
-The program was designed to help women without healthcare coverage for hair solutions during therapy.
-The program has helped over 1200 women in need since its inception in 2011.
-In 2017 she founded “Bubbles and Bridges,” an ethics, self improvement and diversity consulting company which contributes to her life's mantra of creating bridges of understanding socially, professionally and personally.
-After a 6 year hiatus from producing music, and being in television where she was constantly given perimeters based on her gender and skin color, Nyasha founded Mukayi Entertainment in 2018.
-Based in New York City, the production company produces music content and scripted and non-scripted content globally.
+In 2014 she was featured in Forbes for her innovation in the international beauty business as the first and youngest woman to not only partner with Africa's 2nd largest retail conglomerate, The Foschini Group but also the socially conscious business model she created in the retail space.
+The hair accessories brand, Embrace Your Hair© donates products to breast cancer patients through the My Hair Is Your Hair program.
+The program was created to provide hair solutions for breast cancer and alopecia patients who did not have enough health care coverage to provide wigs during therapy.
+The program has served over 1200 women in need since its inception in 2011.
+In 2017 she founded Bubbles and Bridges a Diversity, Equity and Inclusion consulting agency which contributes to her life's mantra of creating bridges of understanding socially, professionally and personally.
+Nyasha also is the founder of Mukayi Entertainment.
+Located in New York City, the production company produces music content, scripted, and non-scripted content globally.